-Part Four Financial Literacy, Financial Education and Experience

-- 4.1 Financial Literacy.
-For the purposes of the Instrument, an individual is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the issuer's financial statements.
-In our view, it is not necessary for a member to have a comprehensive knowledge of GAAP and GAAS to be considered financially literate. - 4.2 Disclosure of Relevant Education and Experience.
+Part Four Financial Literacy, Financial Education and Experience statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the issuer's financial statements.
+In our view, it is not necessary for a member to have a comprehensive knowledge of GAAP and GAAS to be considered financially literate.